buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Types/IfcGeometricProjectionEnum.md

 # IfcGeometricProjectionEnum

 _IfcGeometricProjectionEnum_ defines the various representation types that can be semantically distinguished.
-Often different levels of detail of the shape representation are controlled by the representation type.
+Often different levels of detail of the shape representation are controlled by the representation type.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.